-Why safari clothes should have a neutral color
+The Basics: Why safari clothes should have a neutral colour

-Safari clothes for women as well as safari clothing for men are quite similar and the most important is the COLOR of your outfit so that you are protected.
-When choosing your safari clothing it is most important that you choose neutral colors so that you blend in with the African Bush.
-Don’t choose bright colors because this chases the animals away and don’t choose white because it will only be white for seconds because of the dust.
+Safari clothes for women as well as safari clothing for men are quite similar and the most important is the COLOUR of your outfit so that you are protected.
+When choosing your safari clothing it is most important that you choose neutral colours so that you blend in with the African Bush.
+Don’t choose bright colours because this chases the animals away and don’t choose white because it will only be white for seconds because of the dust.
 If you travel to east or central Africa avoid wearing denim because it will attract the Tsetse fly.
 Same goes for when you book a masai mara safari.
 Make sure to find out which season the Tsetse fly is active.
 Tsetse is less of a problem when you go on a Kruger National Park safari or any other Big 5 safari in Southern Africa.

 Of course your safari pack list will also depend on how long you will be on safari.
 Most luxury safari lodges in Southern Africa will offer daily laundry facilities and basic toiletries will be available.

 You need to consider your luggage.
 For example if you do a fly-in safari in Botswana, luggage is kept to a maximum of 20 kg per person and this must include your camera equipment and hand luggage.
 Only soft bags will be accepted so no hard Samsonites.
 If you have more luggage than this and you still have travel plans after or before your safari, you will need to make sure that this excess luggage can be stored somewhere.
-Your travel organizer or the lodge you book is usually able to advice accordingly.
+Your travel organiser or the lodge you book is usually able to advice accordingly.